jacobo/being_present/slides.md

 .notes Surf is where you find it page 128.
 Gerry tells the story of riding giant unpredictable waves in G-Land. http://en.wikipedia.org/wiki/G-Land

+!SLIDE center align-left
-It made me think that maybe sometimes we have to back to the beginning to find the answers to the questions we have at the end.
-The answers may be so simple that it is easily overlooked.
-If one believes that the truth lies within, faith dictates that it will reveal itself when it is most needed.
-It's there, so keep padding where it leads.
+## Sometimes we have to back to the beginning to find the answers to the questions we have at the end.
+## The answers may be so simple that it is easily overlooked.
+## If one believes that the truth lies within, faith dictates that it will reveal itself when it is most needed.
+## It's there, so keep padding where it leads.

 .notes page 128